MichaelSpeckhart/LehighHacksForChange/README.md

 Our website is hosted [here](), where you can see a visualzation of our data, how our drone will naviagate the beach, and the AI model we used to calcualte the pollution data.

+For the TACO model: reference README in TACO_Model directory for dataset download and model training.

 ## Google Products Used

 - Google maps location plotting API to show the results of the pollution density calculation.